LeamHall/conversationalCoding/README.md

 ## The Method

-Start with foundation.go.
-Copy the file to a temp directory, and follow the instructions.
+Start with Foundations.
+Create your file in a temp directory, and follow the instructions.
 Do each task without referencing a Stack, IRC, or anything else.
 Just your mind; your skills.
 Do the entire exercise before correcting anything.
 Keep trying to run it; keep going until it works.
 If you get all the way